-“If client-centered decision-making means anything, it means that, as long as we counsel the client thoroughly about her options and predict the legal consequences of her choice as accurately as we can, the decision ultimately is for the client”.
+“If client-centred decision-making means anything, it means that, as long as we counsel the client thoroughly about her options and predict the legal consequences of her choice as accurately as we can, the decision ultimately is for the client.”

-During mediation individuals might avail themselves of opportunities, for example, to isolate some issues, which they may wish to explore at a later date.
+During Mediation, individuals might avail themselves of opportunities, for example, to isolate issues they may wish to explore later.

-At times mediation may not continue and one or more of the parties might not be at a stage at a particular point in time to arrive at a written agreement.
-By way of example, parties may develop promises between themselves to each other and if these are not adhered to this can have an adverse impact on a consensual process.
-Furthermore, one party may not maintain undertaking/s to other parties including the mediator.
-Under these kinds of circumstances mediation may be ended.
-A disadvantage of mediation is that dominant parties may attempt to subvert the needs of vulnerable parties to meet their own needs.
+At times Mediation may not continue, and one or more parties might not be at a stage at a particular point in time to arrive at a written agreement.
+By way of example, parties may develop promises between themselves to each other, and if these are disregarded, this can hurt a consensual process.
+Furthermore, one party may not maintain undertaking/s to other parties, including the Mediator.
+Under these kinds of circumstances, Mediation may be ended.
+A disadvantage of Mediation is that dominant parties may attempt to subvert the needs of vulnerable parties to meet their own needs.
 Mediation can be enhanced through technologies such as computers and the Internet.

-According to Kirby (1998) with the advent of computers and the Internet, “The speed, power, accessibility and storage capacity for personal information identifying an individual are now greatly increased.”
-For mediation to develop it is pivotal that frank and genuine communication between the parties and mediators occur.
-Mediators may communicate separately with a party; the “caucus” is often confidential between mediators and individuals unless they agree to waive their confidentiality or a court determines otherwise.
-Each party undertakes to fully and honestly disclose all data and writings as mediators request, and all materials requested by any other party, to the mediation, when such data is viewed as being of importance to manage disputes.
-Written and oral communications, which are linked to mediation are theoretically often without prejudice settlement dialogue.
+According to Kirby (1998), with the advent of computers and the Internet, “The speed, power, accessibility and storage capacity for personal information identifying an individual are now greatly increased.”
+For Mediation to develop, it is pivotal that frank and genuine communication between the parties and Mediators occur.
+Mediators may communicate separately with a party; the “caucus” is often confidential between Mediators and individuals unless they agree to waive their confidentiality or a court determines otherwise.
+Each party undertakes to fully and honestly disclose all data and writings as mediators request.
+All materials requested by any other party, to the Mediation, when such data is viewed as being of importance to manage disputes.
+Written and oral communications, which are linked to Mediation, are theoretically often without prejudice settlement dialogue.

-The Trident Foundation offers face-to-face, chat and telephone-based mediation to those who may be in need because of challenges often associated with time and space.
-In sum, it seems to be preferable for a number of reasons that, wherever possible, individuals, couples, families and groups be able to make voluntary use of options in conflict management such as mediation.
-Mediation can be applied in a number of contexts including those linked to family, separation and divorce, parenting, property division and human rights.
+The Trident Foundation offers chat, and telephone-based Mediation to those who may be in need because of challenges often associated with time and space.
+In sum, it seems to be preferable for several reasons that, wherever possible, individuals, couples, families, and groups be able to make voluntary use of options in conflict management such as Mediation.
+Mediation can be applied in many contexts, including those linked to family, separation, and divorce, parenting, property division, and human rights.
 Citations to the literature are available upon request.